intergalacticmammoth/phiflow2blender/README.md

 ![](readme_imgs/blob32.png)
 *Simulation before optimization*

-The target was generated using a 100-frame simulation at res=32 and dt=0.5
+The target was generated using a 100-frame simulation at res=32 and dt=0.5.
+The optimized density fields were obtained after training for 300 epochs.

 ![](readme_imgs/t_sim.png) ![](readme_imgs/t_first.gif)
-          *Target for optimizing the densities*                            *Optimized densities*

-The optimized density after 300 epochs

 ## 3D Version